melexis/warnings-plugin/README.rst

         }
     }

-Polyspace checker lets you define patterns (regular expressions) to exclude specific rows of the TSV file.
-These patterns are compared against each tab-separated string that represents a row.
-This way, you can combine cell values with tabs in the regex.
+You can define regular expressions to exclude certain Polyspace results, i.e. specific rows of the TSV file, when they match against the string that represents the row.
+This string is a concatenation of the values of all cells in the row, separated by a tab character (`\t`).
-Remember, backslashes need escaping in JSON configurations but not in YAML for these patterns.
+Note: backslashes need to be escaped in JSON syntax.

 .. code-block:: json